 AO: Open source is something that’s not new but it’s getting so mainstream its part of that digital transformation.
-It’s about adjusting to the new worlds where open source doesn't mean unsecure - it means that it’s open and honest.
+It’s about adjusting to the new worlds where open source doesn't mean unsecured - it means that it’s open and honest.
 We had to get buy-in from stakeholders.
-They dismissed it at the beginning of the RFP bc they thought you needed a Sitecore or an AEM.
+They dismissed it at the beginning of the RFP because they thought you needed a Sitecore or an Adobe Experience Manager.
 It took a long time and a lot of agency people to show how safe it is to help make them believe that open source isn’t a dirty word.

 Mediacurrent: What current challenges are you trying to solve for?

 AO: It is a constant struggle to keep up with Google - making sure our content is optimized for search algorithms.
 Our overall challenge is to keep our content fresh, navigating innovative best practices for our website while keeping up with legal and social constructs.

 Mediacurrent: How are you using Drupal 8 to solve those problems?

 AO: One of the big reasons we chose Drupal was because of its customization ability.
 Our knowledge base is spread across so many people so Drupal’s ability to customize the backend experience and offer the fields and plain English way we need to talk about things is really important.
 Even just the simple need for content creators to be able to edit things and be able to customize that experience.

 Another big reason was the fact that its open source and the community surrounding Drupal.
 If you have an idea you can find someone who has half baked or full-baked into that particular module or idea to help give your devs a head start solution.
 With Drupal, you don’t have to start from scratch when you need something new to move the website forward.
 Chances are, someone has had a similar idea you can pull from.